Leefrost/leefrost.github.io/docker-best-practice/index.md

 <!--more-->

-Development was always a way of evolution.
-The evolution of modern programming development brings a lot of techniques and requirements - its hard to imagine today's programming without high-level frameworks, containers, cloud computing or special data storages (even if they are not necessary).
-Working with some of them, I would like to share small notes about the containerization, especially with Docker containers.

 ## 7 best practices for building containers

 Kubernetes Engine is a great place to run your workloads at scale.
 But before being able to use Kubernetes, you need to containerize your applications.
 You can run most applications in a Docker container without too much hassle.
 However, effectively running those containers in production and streamlining the build process is another story.
 There are a number of things to watch out for that will make your security and operations teams happier.
 This post provides tips and best practices to help you effectively build containers.